MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/how-to-apply-a-custom-ribbon-when-starting-access.md

 mtps_version: v=office.15
 ---

-# How to: Apply a Custom Ribbon When Starting Access
+# Apply a custom ribbon when starting Access

 **Applies to:** Access 2013 | Office 2013